Skip to main content

 Development Workflow

-# Edit translations in your local files
+# Add or edit translations in your local files

-# Then push changes without translation
+# Then push them to Gleef

 gleef push